 For more information

-TSE grants (for M2 students, doctoral track only)
+TSE grants (for M2 ETE students, doctoral track only)

-Some TSE grants can be allocated to M2 students “Doctoral track” (between 8,000 euros and 12,000 euros).
+Some TSE grants can be allocated to students admitted in M2 ETE “Doctoral track” (between 8,000 euros and 12,000 euros).
 Please note that the allocation of grants is part of the application process for the Doctoral Program.
 To apply, you must send an email to the Doctoral School once you have received your admission confirmation for M2 ETE (contact: email@example.com).
-Please attach a covering letter with the email, explaining your personal and academic background.
+Please attach a cover letter with the email, explaining your personal and academic background.
 The selection committee at the Doctoral School will meet in April or early May to review the applications and attribute TSE grants to the best candidates.

-Application process for the Jean-Jacques Laffont grant: if you have been admitted to a Master 2, that you come from a developing country and you have an excellent application file, you may send a covering letter to the following email address before April 2019: firstname.lastname@example.org
+Application process for the Jean-Jacques Laffont grant: if you have been admitted to a Master 2, you come from a developing country and you have an excellent application file, you may send a cover letter to the following email address (the deadline will be displayed shortly): firstname.lastname@example.org

 Scholarships for PhD students